IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## Movie Morning 7 March!

-Pixar's ONWARD is hitting the big screen in Anacortes, 10 am on March 7.
-Don't miss this exciting family movie!
-Buy tickets online and see you at the movies...
+Pixar's ONWARD is coming to the big screen in Anacortes.
+For $10 you get to see the movie, enjoy a small popcorn and drink.
+These events are open to ALL, so bring your friends!

 {{< fig src="onward_news.jpg" class="max-w-xs" align="right" >}}

+Tickets must be [pre-purchased online](https://www.islandviewpta.org/movie).
+Only 150 tickets available for the show, so get yours today!

+If you have any questions, please do not hesitate to contact: [**President - Meg Mourning**](mailto:president@islandviewpta.org) or [**Vice President - Eric Mithen**](mailto:vicepresident@islandviewpta.org)

 ## Picture Day is Two Weeks Away